How Cold Is Too Cold To Ride A Motorcycle: Important Safety Tips To Remember When Driving In Extreme Cold

 The temperature outside will certainly have a say on what gear a Harley-Davidson rider wears.
 Below 50°F, some riders might feel the need to put on their winter gear, which isn’t exactly as comfortable and enjoyable as the summer gear.
 The quality of your gear will also affect how bearable the different temperature points will be.

-See also How to Change Oil in Harley-Davidson Road King
+See also How to Easily Change a Derby Cover on your Harley-Davidson Motorcycle

 Humidity has a major say in when it feels warm enough to drive outdoors, or when is it too warm.
 Generally, most people find humidity levels of 55 or less to be comfortable.
 At humidity levels of 75 or above, riding a Harley-Davidson bike can start to become a rather unpleasant experience.
 For instance, even brief stops at red lights could become very uncomfortable and frustrating.
 While riding, depending on the ambient temperature, the riders can feel a bit more comfortable.
 However, sweating can be a major issue.
 As the humidity starts reaching 100, air moisture becomes too oppressive for most people.
 It’ll be even worse when it’s combined with hot weather.